 If you have been seriously injured or lost a loved one in a crash caused by a truck driver who fell asleep at the wheel, your best course of action is to speak with a Burlington personal injury attorney as soon as possible.
 Your lawyer will need to take steps immediately to secure and preserve vital black box data and other evidence in your case.

 Truck accidents are generally complex, high stakes cases with extensive damages.
 They involve state and federal regulations and multiple potentially liable parties.
 Trucking companies and their insurers have teams of attorneys to fight against your claim.
-Your best chance of recovering the compensation you deserve is to have an experienced truck accident lawyer on your side.
+Your best chance of recovering the compensation you deserve is to have an experienced Boston truck accident attorney on your side.